sjbylo/lab-ocp4/README.md

 Deploy the workshop spawner.
 Note the use of the WORKSHOP_FILE parameter which points to a different workshop definition file.

-Note also the use of NAME_PREFIX, which allows you to run more than one instance of the workshop on the same project or OCP cluster.
+Note also the use of the _optional_ NAME_PREFIX, which allows you to run more than one instance of a workshop in the same project or OCP cluster.
+You could have multiple different workshops running in parallel or you might want to have one extra workshop running for dev/test purposes.

 ```
 .workshop/scripts/deploy-spawner.sh --override NAME_PREFIX=dev- --override WORKSHOP_FILE=workshop-dev-overview.yaml